Tag Archives: Life in Outer Space

 Photo iStock

-Suppose that there is a planet revolving around a star 100 light-years from earth.
-We’ll call this planet Exo, but on this body, there is a slight change in its atmosphere, namely, its oxygen level is 90 percent nitrogen and 10 percent oxygen.
-If we use earthlings as a reference, then the species that would evolve on this planet, Exo, would need larger lungs to compensate for the low oxygen level.
+Suppose that there is a planet revolving around a star 100 light-years from Earth.
+We’ll call this planet Exo, but on this planet, there is a slight change in its atmosphere, namely, its oxygen level is 90 percent nitrogen and 10 percent oxygen.

 What About Gravity on Exo?